wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 10. Run `layer-lint` to ensure that architecture contracts are correct
 11. Run `doc8` to ensure that docs are correct

+You can run everything at once with `make test`, see our `Makefile` for more details.

 ## Other help